TheAngryByrd/FsLibLog/README.md

 - `Log.addParameter` - Amends a `Log` with a parameter.
 - `Log.addParameters` - Amends a `Log` with a list of parameters.
 - `Log.addContext` - Amends a `Log` with additional named parameters for context.
 This helper adds more context to a log.
 This DOES NOT affect the parameters set for a message template.
 This is the same calling OpenMappedContext right before logging.
-- `Log.addContext` - Amends a `Log` with additional named parameters for context.
+- `Log.addContextDestructured` - Amends a `Log` with additional named parameters for context.
 This helper adds more context to a log.
 This DOES NOT affect the parameters set for a message template.
 This is the same calling OpenMappedContext right before logging.
 This destructures an object rather than calling `ToString()` on it.
 WARNING: Destructring can be expensive
 - `Log.addException` - Amends a `Log` with an exception.